 We will deliver unaddressed door to door advertising mailings to customers who are receiving addressed letters or parcels at the same time, wherever practically possible.

-Door to door mailings provide a very valuable service to small businesses and companies of all kinds as they seek to provide their goods and services.
+Door to door mailings provides a very valuable service to small businesses and companies of all kinds as they seek to provide their goods and services.
 Many small businesses need that support now more than ever.
 They want to send it, many consumers want to receive it.
-Door to door mailings also include important communications from local government.
+Door to door mailings also includes important communications from the local government.